 The difference between steel-cut, rolled, and instant oats is simply how much the oat groat has been processed.
 This also results in each variety having a distinct texture and varying cook times.

-Also referred to as Irish or Scottish oats, this variety is made when the whole groat is cut into several pieces, rather than rolled.
+Also referred to as Irish or Scottish oats, this type of oatmeal is processed by chopping the whole oat groat into several pieces, rather than rolled.
 Steel-cut oats look almost like rice that's been cut into pieces.
 This variety takes the longest to cook, and has a toothsome, chewy texture that retains much of its shape even after cooking.

 Because of its toothsome texture, rolled or instant oats don't make a good substitute for steel-cut oats.